MartinL1/I2C_DMAC/README.md

 ### __Usage__

-Simply include the I2C_DMAC.h file the beginning of the sketch:
+Simply include the I2C_DMAC.h file at the beginning of your sketch:

 **_#include <I2C_DMAC.h>_**